Kariem816/storefront/README.md

 ## API Documentation

--See `requirements.md` for API documentation
+See `requirements.md` for API documentation